martinberlin/udpx/README.md

 ## Branching model

 Please adhere to following branching model when working in this repository.
-Not strictly, just to mantein a certain order and avoid loosing time.
+Not strictly, just to maintain a certain order and avoid loosing time.

     master  → Main stable branch (clean/no debugging) ↑↓
     develop → Where features are merged only *after testing* (serial debug is ok) ↓
-    feature/1 → Merged back in develop *only* after testing bug/1     → Merged back in develop (Same methodology)
+    feature/1 → Merged back in develop *only* after testing bug/1     → Merged back in develop

-    martin/myproject → Is no problem, but after some time let's hendrik/hisproject → fork it into your own project samuel/project

     Please except of PIXELS+s no stale branches unless there is a real need to have them.